 Here is an example of a negatively worded MCQ:

-- Which of the following is not true in regards to working capital?method of financing international trade?
+Which of the following is not true in regards to the working capital method of financing international trade?

 Being aware of this will help you avoid falling for this sneaky tactic.

-Speaking of answers that are “truer”, it is equally important to remember that there is always only ONE correct answer.
+Speaking of answers that are “truer,” it is equally important to remember that there is always only ONE correct test question answer.

-While some answers may appear to be true, there will only ever be one that is a completely true statement.
-Weed away answer selections that are not wholly true and this will help you make the right choice.
+While some answers may appear to be true, there will only ever be one that is an entirely true statement.
+Weed away answer selections that are not wholly true, and this will help you make the right choice.

 As I said earlier, you will never get negative points for choosing the wrong answer.
 If you find that you are running out of time, do your best to make an educated guess on all remaining questions.